Transferring Natural Language Datasets Between Languages Using Large Language Models for Modern Decision Support and Sci-Tech Analytical Systems: Materials and Methods

-\section{DEFT Corpus}
+\subsection{DEFT~Corpus}

-The DEFT corpus is a collection of text from free books available on \url{https://cnx.org/}.
-The texts cover topics like biology, history, physics, psychology, economics, sociology, and government.
-NER annotation includes the term and definition labels as primer annotation and supportive annotation for the cases as alias, orders, and referents for both terms and definitions.
-For the task of the detection sentence that contains a definition, the annotation is produced straightforwardly from the presence of the definition NER annotation in a sentence.
-The relation annotation bounds terms and definitions.
-For the detailed description of the tags, annotation process, and challenges, we refer to the original paper.
-We use available DEFT corpus on GitHub \footnote{\url{https://github.com/adobe-research/deft_corpus}}.
-The entity statistics are provided in Table \ref{deft_stat}.1 for dev, train, and the prepared gold set, which we will talk about in the section "Preparing the gold set".
-We also want to point out that we will not experiment with third annotation with relation between term and definitions.
-We leave it for the future work.
+The DEFT corpus is a collection of text from free books available on \url{https://cnx.org/} (accessed on 24 April 2025).
+The~texts cover topics like biology, history, physics, psychology, economics, sociology, and~government.
+NER annotation includes the term and definition labels as primary annotation and supportive annotation for the cases as aliases, orders, and~referents for both terms and definitions.
+For~the task of detecting a sentence that contains a definition, the~annotation is produced straightforwardly from the presence of the definition NER annotation in a sentence.
+The~relation annotation bounds terms and definitions.
+For~a detailed description of the tags, annotation process, and~challenges, we refer to the original paper.
+We use the available DEFT corpus on GitHub~(\url{https://github.com/adobe-research/deft_corpus}, accessed on 24 April 2025, version of the corpus from 16 January 2020, commit is db8c95565c2e58d861537cb8cb4621c50b75cd13).
+The~entity statistics are provided in Figure~\ref{deft_stat} in "ENG" legend parts for train, dev test, and~the prepared gold set, which we talk about in the section ``Preparing the gold set''.
+We also want to point out that we will not experiment with a third annotation with a relation between terms and definitions.
+We leave it for future~work.

-To work with our pipeline, we had to convert the original CoNLL-like format into the Hugging Face Datasets library \cite{Lhoest2021DatasetsAC}.
-Basically, the dataset in Datasets can be represented as a list of dictionaries (objects) that can be easily converted to and from JSON.
-In turn, it makes it easy to communicate with LLM by the latter format.
+To work with our pipeline, we had to convert the original CoNLL-like (Conference on Natural Language Learning) format into the Hugging Face Datasets library~\cite{Lhoest2021DatasetsAC}.
+Basically, the~dataset can be represented as a list of dictionaries (objects) that can be easily converted to and from JSON.
+In~turn, it makes it easy to communicate with LLMs in the latter~format.

 We noticed two issues while preprocessing the original files of the corpus.
-The first one is a tokenization error when two sentences containing the wide span were wrongly separated.
-As a consequence, the second sentence starts with the token having an "I" tag, which is illegal in BIO format.
+The~first one is a tokenization error when two sentences containing the wide span are wrongly separated.
+As~a consequence, the~second sentence starts with the token having an ``I'' tag, which is illegal in the IOB (inside, outside, beginning) format.

-While the first issue was found just once, the second issue with data duplicates is more often.
-WE count 2158 duplicate sentences.
+While the first issue was found just once, the~second issue with data duplicates occurs more often.
+We count 2187 duplicate sentences.
 Moreover, these duplicates have different annotations.
-It seems that the merging error occurred when the corpus was being compiled.
+It seems that the merging error occurred when the corpus was being~compiled.